Senior Executive Vice President

-Robert Kasdin was appointed senior executive vice president of Columbia University in March 2002 and assumed his responsibilities as on Sept.
-1, 2002.
-Prior to joining Columbia University, he served as the executive vice president and chief financial officer of the University of Michigan.
-Before his service at the University of Michigan, he was the treasurer and chief investment officer for the Metropolitan Museum of Art in New York City, and vice president and general counsel for Princeton University Investment Company.
+Robert Kasdin was appointed Senior Executive Vice President of Columbia University in March 2002 and assumed his responsibilities as of September 1, 2002.
+Prior to joining Columbia University, he served as the Executive Vice President and Chief Financial Officer of the University of Michigan.
+Before his service at the University of Michigan, he was the Treasurer and Chief Investment Officer for The Metropolitan Museum of Art in New York City, and the Vice President and General Counsel for Princeton University Investment Company.
 He started his career as a corporate attorney at Davis Polk & Wardwell.

 The Senior Executive Vice President (SEVP) leads operating departments, financial management and innovation enterprises at Columbia University.
 He also works closely with the Provost and with schools and academic departments on a range of matters.
 In addition to overseeing the ongoing operations of the University, the SEVP also sponsors a number of University-wide initiatives that have been undertaken to improve operations and services.
 The Senior Executive Vice President reports directly to the President of the University.

 535 West 116th Street

 Linda Mischel Eisner, Director of Special Projects

 Columbia University Facilities

 Joseph Ienuso, Executive Vice President of Facilities and Operations

 Columbia University Facilities provides an environment that supports education and research at Columbia University.
 Services range from planning and managing complex new building construction to daily building grounds maintenance for academic and administrative departments on campus, as well as dining, housing, and Student Health Service.
 Columbia University Facilities also provides public safety services at the University and manages real estate holdings.

 Office of Finance